zadeviggers/notes/Python colorsys.md

 Why do I need this??
 It would honestly be better if there wasn't a built-in colour module in python becuase then there would be a good community-maintained one.

-In fact, I just saw [This stack overflow answer](https://stackoverflow.com/a/26856771) which looks like it might be faster (it needs to be, becuase I'm running this every tick)
+In fact, I just saw [This stack overflow answer](https://stackoverflow.com/a/26856771) which looks like it might be faster (it needs to be, becuase I'm running this every tick), so I might use that instead.